hyuntaekim1738/ReactPhotoBoard/README.txt

 The overall development plan is to develop the UI first and then create the backend.
 The app uses React Routing and stores its pages in different components, with each page containing sub components based on its functions.
 The App.jsx file will then render the specific component based on which route is being accessed.
-This file documents the planning behind the application as I develop each page and functionality.
+This file documents the planning behind the application as I develop each page and functionality, and serves as notes for personal future reference.

 Set up and dependencies:
 Development environment requires node 16 or higher.